Steel Production in Detroit, MI

 Carbon steels from Dearborn Works include:

-- Hot and Cold Rolled carbon steels that provide excellent press formability, surface finish, flatness and thickness tolerances and meet the strictest chemistry requirements in the market today.
+- Carbon slabs are produced on one of two casting machines at Dearborn Works.
+These slabs are hot rolled at other AK Steel manufacturing sites to produce hot and cold rolled steels that provide excellent press formability, surface finish, flatness and thickness tolerances and meet the strictest chemistry requirements in the market today.

 - Hot Dip Galvanized ZINCGRIP® products provide a tight metallurgical bond between the coating and substrate, offering the strength and formability of steel plus the corrosion protection of zinc.
 Available in both exposed and unexposed quality.

-- Advanced High Strength Steels (AHSS) are now being produced, such as the NEXMET™ family of products using innovative alloy design and new process control technology.
+- Advanced High Strength Steels (AHSS) are now being produced, such as the NEXMET® family of products using innovative alloy design and new process control technology.